How to Become a Math Learning Center Front Desk Assistant

 Volunteer Learning Assistants

 Some Learning Assistants are volunteers.
 You can volunteer in the Math Learning Center for as little as one hour per week, and it does not require authorization to work in the United States.
+Volunteers should have completed MATH&141 (Precalculus I), MATH 111 (Elements of Precalculus), or a higher-level mathematics course.
 If you are interested in volunteering, please email the Director, Rosalie Tepper.